 INSTRUCTIONS

-- Add the port and stir really well.
+- Remove from the oven.
+Add the port and stir really well.

 NOTES